mohammad-assaad999/MechaCar_Statistical_Analysis/README.md

 The p-value of the whole lots in the data is 0.041 which is below the assumed significance level.
 Therefore, we would state that there is enough evidence to reject the null hypothesis, and we can confirm that all manufacturing lot 3 data and the population mean of 1,500 pounds per square inch are statistically different.

+## Study Design: MechaCar vs Competition
+Finally, I'm going to perform a statistical study that can quantify how the MechaCar performs against the competition.
+In order to achieve this study, I'll answer the following questions:
+ - What metric or metrics are you going to test? ss
+ - What is the null hypothesis or alternative hypothesis?
+ - What statistical test would you use to test the hypothesis?
+And why?
+ - What data is needed to run the statistical test?